 As far as the transport sector is concerned (denoted by TRA), the strategy is based on the final energy demands coming from the different existing transport modes.
-Again, these energy consumptions are not associated with any economic activity (included in the NACE list), but are taken as energy consumption derived from private activity.33 In terms of energy consumption data availability for this sector, the Eurostat (2020c) energy balances present a disaggregation by transport mode (rail, road, aviation, navigation, and pipelines), but no distinction is made on the share of the energy consumption of each transport mode that corresponds to freight (FR) and passenger transport (PASS).
+Again, these energy consumptions are not associated with any economic activity (included in the NACE list), but are taken as energy consumption derived from private activity.32 In terms of energy consumption data availability for this sector, the Eurostat (2020c) energy balances present a disaggregation by transport mode (rail, road, aviation, navigation, and pipelines), but no distinction is made on the share of the energy consumption of each transport mode that corresponds to freight (FR) and passenger transport (PASS).
 This distinction is very relevant as the most appropriate indicator to express activity is passenger-kilometers (PKM, hereafter) in the case of passenger transport and tonne-kilometers (TKM, hereafter) in the case of freight transport.
 As the conversion of PKM to TKM is not possible, alternative sources like the ODYSSEE-MURE (2020b) database must be considered.
-In this sense, since domestic navigation (NAVI) and pipeline transport (PIPE) are freight transport by definition and domestic air transport + other (AVI) is passenger transport by definition, using the shares offered by the ODYSSEE-MURE (2020b) database, we calculate which part of the road transport (ROAD) and train transit (RAIL) is due to passenger transport and which part is due to freight transport.34 Once we have defined it, we have a complete disaggregation of the transport energy consumption by transport modes.
-Therefore, the extension of the energy-related CO2 emissions identity for the transport sector to include the influencing factors would be given by Equation 25.
+In this sense, since domestic navigation (NAVI) and pipeline transport (PIPE) are freight transport by definition and domestic air transport + other (AVI) is passenger transport by definition, using the shares offered by the ODYSSEE-MURE (2020b) database, we calculate which part of the road transport (ROAD) and train transit (RAIL) is due to passenger transport and which part is due to freight transport.33 Once we have defined it, we have a complete disaggregation of the transport energy

-32Note that $\Delta C{WEA,HH,u}^T$ will be zero for $u \notin \{SH, AC\}$ and that $\Delta C{COM,HH,u}^T$ will be zero for $u \neq SH$.
+31Note that $\Delta C{WEA,HH,u}^T$ will be zero for $u \notin \{SH,AC\}$ and that $\Delta C{COM,HH,u}^T$ will be zero for $u \neq SH$.

-33In our analysis, we consider that the energy consumption associated with transportation activities appearing in the NACE list of economic activities is only that consumption related to installations (e.g. lighting in train stations).
+32In our analysis, we consider that the energy consumption associated with transportation activities appearing in the NACE list of economic activities is only that consumption related to installations (e.g. lighting in train stations).
 These energy demands will therefore appear under the consumption associated to the commercial and public services sector.